-The higher up the organisation you go, more people want more of your fixed time (inverse relationship).
+The higher up the organisation you go, more people want more of your fixed time (an inverse relationship).

 Communication relies on language that encodes a message for others to decode.
 English is one of the hardest (of 6,000) languages because its grammatical patterns lead to misinterpretation.

-The best leaders ensure the message sent is fully received and understood by the recipient (now with less face-to-face time).
+The best leaders ensure the message sent is fully received and understood by the recipient.
+Now we have to achieve that with less face-to-face time.
 Roger that.
 Over.